Nathan-h05/multisnake/README.md

 This project is for educational and hackathon use.
 Feel free to fork and extend it for your own learning or projects.

-You can paste this directly into `README.md` and commit/push.
-Adjust the repo URL and C